retrokid/retrokid.github.io/menubartimer-support-help.md

 18- Blinking will automatically stop after blinked 200 times.

-__(Coming Soon...):__ In v2.4.4 there is a __"Restart"__ button in the menu.
+19- In v2.4.4 there is a __"Restart"__ button in the menu.
 This button stops, resets and starts again currently active timer with only one click.
 So you don't have to click 3 buttons seperately.

 ![menu bar timer support image v2.4.4 1](/images/menu_bar_timer/menubartimer-support-img-v2_4_4-1.png)